CartoDB/mobile-sdk/doc/geocoding.md

   </div>
 </div>

 ...
-And then you simply call `calculateAddresses` with the appropriate arguments, as presented in our online geocoding sample
+Lastly, simply call `calculateAddresses` with the appropriate arguments, as presented in our online geocoding sample.

 ### Parsing Results